Do Cane Corso Shed?

 It’s worth noting that the recessive gene that causes their unusual coloring makes them more susceptible to underlying skin issues like mange and Color Dilution Alopecia (CDA).
 The chocolate-colored coat of tawny and Isabella Cane Corso is faded.
 Instead of a black background, there is a white background.

 When they wear a mask, their eyes and nose turn a darker shade of purple.
 Color-bred dogs are considered undesirable by the American Kennel Club and the International Federation of Animal Welfare.
-Those who are attracted to the chocolate Cane Corso’s looks know that you are not alone.
+Those attracted to the chocolate Cane Corso’s looks know you are not alone.
 Denying them breeding rights is against the rules at the kennel clubs.
 In addition, due to the health issues they are more likely to confront as they age, the government has restrictions prohibiting them from being registered or licensed.

 What 2 Breeds Make a Cane Corso?